 Early Notables of the Mellford family (pre 1700)

 Distinguished members of the family include Samuel "Fish Hook" Mulford (1644–1725), an American who went to London in 1704 to protest the tax on whale oil, which he used in farming.
 Warned beforehand of the sly workings of pickpockets in...
-Another 39 words (3 lines of text) are included under the topic Early Mellford Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mellford family to Ireland